Caesiumhydroxid/caesiumhydroxid.github.io/_posts/2021-03-18-Numitron Clock.md

 # Electronics

 On the electronics side this clock is actually not really complicated - an ESP8266 is the brain of the operation.
 I chose it because it can connect to WIFI and in the future I can potentially use it to also display other numbers / data from the internet.
 The driving ICs are [STP16DP05MTR](https://www.st.com/resource/en/datasheet/stp16dp05.pdf) constant current LED drivers.
-This might seem like an awkward choice - but I think that the current limiting capabilities (I set it to about 18mA) are going to enhance the lifetime of my Numitrons - also other high current, open drain shift registers were quite equally priced.
-I also wasted 8 pins per register, but this made assembly (which was already quite tricky) a little easier.
+This might seem like an awkward choice, but I think that the current limiting capabilities (I set it to about 18mA) are going to enhance the lifetime of my Numitrons.
+Other high current, open drain shift registers were quite equally priced.
+I wasted 8 pins per driver, but this made assembly (which was already quite tricky) a lot easier.

 The ESP is connected to the daisy-chained shift registers and shifts out the current time.
 In the back of the Clock there is also a litte LDR digitized by the ADC - so the clock can shut off in the night.